salesp07/Pokedex-ReactApp/README.md

 2. Clone this repo from your command line.

-3. Navigate into the project folder, open the terminal and run the command `npm install`
+3. Navigate into the `./server` directory and run the command `npm install`

 4. Create a new file in the public project directory and call it `.env`.